blackflagsoftware/go-swagify/README.md

 ```

 #### Path && Operation
-Looking at the spec, the path can multiple operations so defining the path name is the key to using both.
+Looking at the spec, the path can have multiple operations so defining the path name is the key to using both.

 Once you define a `path`:
 ```